baileyp1/PhylogenomicsPipelines/README.md

 export ASTRALMPLIB=-Djava.library.path=<path_to_executable>/ASTRAL-MP/Astral/lib
 ```

-For gene recovery (if known, specific version requirements are shown in brackets):
+For gene recovery (if known, specific version requirements are shown in brackets; in bold if used in tests):
 * [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)
 * [Paftools](https://github.com/RBGKew/pypaftol) or [HybPiper](https://github.com/mossmatters/HybPiper) (version 1.3.1 plus patch for issue [41](https://github.com/mossmatters/HybPiper/issues/41))
 * If using HybPiper, Perl